 - 1. Quizzes: Quizzes are constructed based on current dental hygiene theory and practice and scientific evidence.
 An item analysis is conducted by the lead instructor to validate each quiz.
 (90% of students achieve an average of 75% or higher on the average of all quizzes) - 2.
-Exam: The final exam is constructed based on current evidence based practices and board exam content.
+Exams: Exams are constructed based on current evidence based practices and board exam content.
 An item analysis is conducted by the lead instructor to validate each exam.
 (90% of students achieve a score of 75% or higher on the final exams)